tronicgr/AMC-AASD15A-Firmware/Latest_firmware/README.md

 - After loading new firmware, please hold down the "EXIT" button on the panel and press and release the "RESET" button on the controller to restore default parameters.
 See how its done on this video: https://www.youtube.com/watch?v=g12Grq-1LBQ

-### Alternative settings in AVRDB for loading the fimware to new 256k Atmega boards (shipped after March 25 2021):
+### Alternative settings in AVRDB for loading the firmware to newer 256k Atmega boards:
 ![Alt Text](https://github.com/tronicgr/AMC-AASD15A-Firmware/blob/master/Latest_firmware/2560%20firmware%20update%20option1.jpg)
 ![Alt Text](https://github.com/tronicgr/AMC-AASD15A-Firmware/blob/master/Latest_firmware/2560%20firmware%20update%20option2.jpg)